lok-i/hmm/README.md

 # Usage Instructions

-Since it is a evolving code base, at present kindly follow the usage and implementations in [demos](./demos)
+Since it is a evolving code base, at present kindly follow the usage and implementations in [demos](./demos) and [utils](./utils).

+## Expected Data Directory Structure

+Make a directory named data and a directory for your data with the following structure,

+        data
+        |- your_data
+           |- marker_data
+              |- c3ds # keep all your c3d files inside this folder
+           |- id_solns
+           |- ik_solns

+To generate an end to end demo, simply run

+        python3 utils/compute_all.py --static_c3dfilepath data/your_data/marker_data/c3ds/static.c3d --trial_c3dfilepath data/your_data/marker_data/c3ds/trial.c3d  --plot_id_solns --plot_ik_solns

+# To Do

+- [ ] data directory addition in read me.
+- [ ] update commands.md.
+- [ ] COP point of application to be fixed.
+- [x]